Twangybeast/Small-RoboCode-Project/README.md

 # Small-RoboCode-Project

-A RoboCode robot algorithm along with some test robots
+A RoboCode robot algorithm along with some 3rd party test robots

-This robot is under the GG_EZ.java file
+The robot I made is under the GG_EZ.java file